Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Introduction

-Our article introduces several methodological innovations for Bayesian inference in discrete and mixed marginal copulas to overcome the problems experienced when using the latent variable data augmentation approach.
+Our article introduces several methodological innovations for Bayesian inference in high dimensional discrete and mixed marginal for the Archimedian copulas to overcome the problems experienced when using the latent variable data augmentation approach.
+We note, however, that our methods can be applied to any parametric copulas including Gaussian copulas.
 Our key observation is that the likelihood of a copula model is a product of terms each of which is expensive to evaluate, but it is relatively cheap to estimate each term, and hence the likelihood, unbiasedly.
-Based on this insight, we adapt to discrete and mixed margin copulas two recent approaches to Bayesian inference which work with unbiased estimates of the likelihood.
-The first approach is based on the pseudo marginal (PM) method \citep{Andrieu:2009} and the second (approximate) approach is based on the Variational Bayes with intractable likelihood (VBIL) method~\citep{Tran:2015}.
-Section~\ref{S: estimation and inference} discusses both approaches.
+Based on this insight, we adapt to the discrete and mixed margin Archimedian copulas, two recent approaches to Bayesian inference which work with unbiased estimates of the likelihood.
+The first approach is based on the pseudo marginal (PM) method of \cite{Andrieu:2009} and the second (approximate) approach is based on the Variational Bayes with intractable likelihood (VBIL) method of \cite{Tran:2015}.
+Section~\ref{S: estimation and inference} discusses these approaches.